navyabattula/CS595-seminar/README.md

 They express that their model is better for the following reasons:

-First, it is able to rapidly train neural networks from unseen initializations with just one parameter update (Figure 3).
+1. It is able to rapidly train neural networks from unseen initializations with just one parameter update.
-Second, it can generate parameters that achieve a wide range of prompted losses, errors and returns (Figure 5).
+2. It can generate parameters that achieve a wide range of prompted losses, errors and returns.
-Third, it is able to generalize to out-of-distribution weight initialization algorithms (Figure 6).
+3. It is able to generalize to out-of-distribution weight initialization algorithms.
-Fourth, as a generative model, it is able to sample diverse solutions (Figure 8).
+4. As a generative model, it is able to sample diverse solutions.
-Finally, it can optimize non-differentiable objectives, such as RL returns or classification errors.
+5. It can optimize non-differentiable objectives, such as RL returns or classification errors.

 ## Generative pre training for neural checkpoint